getify/You-Dont-Know-JS/up & going/ch1.md

 * Comparison: `<` (less than), `>` (greater than), `<=` (less than or loose equals), `>=` (greater than or loose equals), as in `a <= b`
 * Logical: `&&` (and), `||` (or), as in `a || b`

-For much more information and more operators not mentioned here, see MDN's "Expressions and Operators" (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators).
+For much more detail and operators not mentioned here, see MDN's "Expressions and Operators" (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators).

 ## Values & Types

-If you ask an employee at a phone store how much a certain phone costs, and they tell you "99.99", they're giving you an actual dollar figure that (plus taxes and fees) represents what you'll need to pay.
-If you wanted to buy two of those phones, you could easily do the mental math to double that value to get "199.98" for your base cost.
+If you ask an employee at a phone store how much a certain phone costs, and they say "ninety-nine, ninety-nine" (`99.99`), they're giving you an actual dollar figure that represents what you'll need to pay (plus taxes).
+If you wanted to buy two of those phones, you could easily do the mental math to double that value to get `199.98` for your base cost.

-If that same employee picks up another similar phone but says it's "free" (and perhaps uses air quotes), they're not giving you a number, but instead they're giving you another kind of representation of your expected cost -- the word "free".
-And if you later ask if the phone includes a charger, and the employee says "yes", they've provided an answer to a question that can only have one of two values, "yes" or "no" (in computer terms "true" and "false", respectively).
+If that same employee picks up another similar phone but says it's "free" (and perhaps uses air quotes), they're not giving you a number, but instead they're giving you another kind of representation of your expected cost (`0.00`) -- the word "free".

+When you later ask if the phone includes a charger, and the employee says "yes", they've provided an answer to a question that can only have one of two values, "yes" or "no" (in computer terms `true` and `false`, respectively).

-In very similar ways, when you express values in a programs, you choose different representations for those values based on what you plan to do with the values.
-If you need to do math, you represent a value as a `number`.
-If you need to print a value to read on the screen, you need a `string` (one or more characters, words, sentences).
+In very similar ways, when you express values in a programs, you choose different representations for those values based on what you plan to do with them.
+If you need to do math, you want a `number`.
+If you need to print a value on the screen, you need a `string` (one or more characters, words, sentences).
 And if you need to decide if something is a fact or not, you need a `boolean` (`true` or `false`).

-These different representations for values are called "types" in programming terminology.
-JavaScript has built-in types for each of these so called "primitive" values.
+These different representations for values are called *types* in programming terminology.
+JavaScript has built-in *types* for each of these so called *primitive* values.

 Examples: